 For other currency routes we looked at (routes involving AUD, INR, GBP, EUR, SGD and USD), the average cost of an international payment with OFX was 0.6 percent of the transferred amount.
 This is exceptional if compared with banks but is perhaps double what is charged by the industry’s lowest-cost services, although such services might not offer the same benefits as OFX.

-IMPORTANT: For BestExchangeRates readers, OFX will waive its flat A$15 transfer fee for life, so be sure to sign up via one of our links.
+IMPORTANT: For BestExchangeRates readers, OFX will waive its flat A$15 transfer fee permanently, so be sure to sign up via one of our links.

 Be aware that transferred funds might be subject to a third-party bank receiving fee.
 Such fees are entirely out of OFX’s control and OFX receives no part of them.
 You can phone OFX’s support line to seek further information on third-party fees.